hazelcast/hazelcast-jet/site/docs/sql/02-job-management.md

 - `job_name`: a unique name identifying the job.

-- `query_spec`: the query to run by the job.
-It must not return rows to the client, that is it must not start with `SELECT`.
-Currently we support `INSERT INTO` or `SINK INTO` queries.
+- `query_spec`: the query the job will run.
+Currently we support `INSERT INTO` and `SINK INTO` queries. `SELECT` is not supported by design because it returns the results to the client.

 - `option_name`, `option_value`: the job configuration options.
 The list
   of options matches the methods in the `JobConfig` class.